ritesh-kanchi/ritesh-kanchi/README.md

 ## About me
 My work involves developing and designing experiences that are accessible, impactful, and (hopefully) a bit magical ✨.
 At this intersection of design and development, I believe in crafting digital experiences that are equitable, inclusive, and empowering, while focusing on the, well, human!

 In research, I focus on accessibility, education, and interface design/development within the realm of Human-Computer Interaction.
-I think that these fields are Today, with the increasing reliance on technology and evolving landscapes, these areas are more crucial than ever.
-I'm excited to address and explore the dynamic challenges they present.
+I think that these fields are super important, especially given our increasing (if not excessive) reliance on technology 😜 I'm excited to see what the future of HCI looks like, and how my research contributes to it.

 Some questions I think about include:
 - How do/can students learn best in a given environment?